-Section 16(a) of the Exchange Act requires the Company's directors, executive officers and shareholders who own more than 10% of the Company's stock to file forms with the SEC to report their ownership of the Company's stock and any changes in ownership.
-The Company assists its directors and executive officers by identifying reportable transactions of which it is aware and preparing and filing their forms on their behalf.
-All persons required to file forms with the SEC must also send copies of the forms to the Company.
+Section 16(a) of the Exchange Act requires our directors, executive officers and shareholders who own more than 10% of our stock to file forms with the SEC to report their ownership of our stock and any changes in ownership.
+We assist our directors and executive officers by identifying reportable transactions of which it is aware and preparing and filing their forms on their behalf.
+All persons required to file forms with the SEC must also send copies of the forms to us.
 We have reviewed all forms provided to us.
-Based on that review and on written information given to use by our executive officers and directors, we believe that all Section 16(a) filings during the past fiscal year were filed on a timely basis and that all directors, executive officers and 10% beneficial owners have fully complied with such requirements during the past fiscal year except for the following:
+Based on that review and on written information given to use by our executive officers and directors, we believe that all Section 16(a) filings during the past fiscal year were filed on a timely basis and that all directors, executive officers and 10% beneficial owners have fully complied with such requirements during the past fiscal year except for four late filings related to six transactions involving David Mathewson, our former Vice-President and Head of Exploration.